 In the first quarter of 2012, the Company and AREVA completed the planning and permitting on the drilling program at Shea Creek.
 Also in the first quarter, geochemical results from the 2011 drilling campaign were received and were compiled into the joint ventures database.
 The exploration program commenced in mid-April 2012 and utilized two drills.
 AREVA field staff arrived on site April 16th to re-open the camp and TEAM Drilling arrived on April 17th with their equipment and a five-man crew.
 Exploration drilling at Colette began shortly thereafter with two shifts on the drill.
 A second drill was mobilized in mid-May to drill selected targets at 58B, also with two shifts on the second drill.
-As exploration at Colette and 58B have concluded for the 2012 season, the two drills operating on the project are currently being moved to the Kianna Deposit to test basement mineralization discovered in 2011 which lies north of the main Kianna basement zone.
+After drilling was completed at Colette and 58B, the two drills operating on the project were moved to the Kianna Deposit to test basement mineralization to the north, southwest and east of the main Kianna basement zone.

-Exploration will comprise at least 25 drill holes which will test extensions and open areas of mineralization at the Kianna, Colette and 58B deposits as well as untested portions of the Shea Creek corridor along the Saskatoon Lake graphitic conductor between the 58B and Kianna deposits.
-At June 30, 2012, \$1.76 million of the 2012 exploration budget had been expended, of which UEX's share totaled approximately \$0.86 million.
-At August 7, 2012, approximately \$3.0 million of the budget has been expended, of which UEX's share totals approximately \$1.47 million.
+Exploration results reported to the date of this document comprise 23 drill holes that tested extensions and open areas of mineralization at the Colette, 58B and Kianna deposits (see Figure 1).
+At September 30, 2012, \$4.64 million of the 2012 exploration budget had been expended, of which UEX's share totaled approximately \$2.27 million.
+At November 12, 2012, approximately \$5.7 million of the budget has been expended, of which UEX's share totals approximately \$2.8 million.

-This drilling program to date has met its objectives to confirm the continuity of mineralization in the northern portion of the Colette Deposit and further delineate the 58B Deposit.
+This drilling program to date has met its objectives to confirm the continuity of mineralization in the northern portion of the Colette Deposit, further delineate the 58B Deposit and test margins of the northern and southwestern parts of Kianna as well as east of the main Kianna deposit.
 Highlights of the program are as follows:

-- Confirmation that the higher grade unconformity and perched mineralization in the northern portion of the Colette Deposit is continuous over a lateral area of at least 100 x 50 metres and extends up to 25 metres above the unconformity; and - Further definition of northern portions of the 58B Deposit at the unconformity and better constraint of the distribution of basement mineralization.
+- Confirmation that the higher grade unconformity and perched mineralization in the northern portion of the Colette Deposit is continuous over a lateral area of at least 100 x 50 metres and extends up to 25 metres above the unconformity; - Further definition of northern portions of the 58B Deposit at the unconformity and better constraint of the distribution of basement mineralization: - Extend a section of basement mineralization in the existing main Kianna Deposit by approximately 30 metres to the east; and - The discovery of a new zone of basement mineralization that lies more than 80 metres below and to the east of the main Kianna Deposit.